 - To understand the company, its achievements and tasks, products and services and also to collect information about its competitors, its products, and services offered

-- After understanding and collecting information about the organization and its competitors it will be easy to trade
+- After following and collecting information about the organization and its competitors, it will be easy to trade

 - It also attempts to find ways and means of enhancing the effectiveness of derivative trading.

-- To find proper solutions by means of which the present system could be overhauled.
+- To find proper solutions using which the present system could be overhauled.

-- To understand the problem faced by customers and finding way to solve the queries
+- To understand the problem faced by customers and finding a way to solve the queries

 METHOD AND METHODOLOGY :